.

 Card information is entered on AnyCard's Main Screen (shown below).
-The Card Number, Expiration Date, Amount and Card Holder's Name are the minimum requirements, but your gateway may have other requirements including an address and a CVV code (the code from the back of the credit card.)
+The Card Number, Expiration Date, Amount and Card Holder's Name are the minimum requirements, but your gateway may have other requirements including an address and a CVV code or Security Code (the code from the back of the credit card.)
 There's also a place to write notes to yourself about the transaction.

 You'll notice on the screen that you can "validate" the card before calling the processing center.
 AnyCard's internal validation process checks to see whether the card number is valid and accurate before processing the card.
 This is a handy feature since you'll know right away if you've accidentally typed in the number incorrectly--or someone has given you an improper or fraudulent number.